vanillaes/computer-science/README.md

 ## API Documentation

+### Disjoint-Sets

+Disjoint sets a.k.a.
+UnionFind data structures are used to determine the connectivity within a graph by grouping verticies into unique sets.

+- [QuickFind][]

 ### Linear

 Linear data structures get their name because they are typically used to map 1-to-1 relationships between data elements in a one-dimensional fashion.